“I am a millennial, computer scientist, book author, standing on a TED stage, and yet I’ve never had a social media account.” - Cal Newport

 After quitting Instagram, I could watch the sunrise and just appreciate it.

 Rather than feeling anxiety, I started to feel peace.
-I wasn't worried about what others thought about me or whatever post I need, I just sat there and enjoyed the moment.
+I wasn't worried about what others thought about me, I just sat there and enjoyed the moment.

 When you're on social media, you see the world through a lens of what it will say about you.
 You curate the world to tell a story about yourself – whether true or false.